 Tax receipts for every donation

-To recognize the impact your donation has, Habitat HM offers charitable tax receipts for every donation of items.
+To recognize the impact your donation has, Habitat HMD offers charitable tax receipts for every donation of items.
 The tax receipt will be worth the value of items donated.

-At Habitat HM we value every donation we receive, because they make our work possible.
+At Habitat HMD we value every donation we receive, because they make our work possible.